 1. Testosterone Production

 One of its most notable benefit is its potential to increase testosterone production, which can lead to improved muscle growth, strength, libido, and sexual health.
-There are growing scientific evidence, clinical trials and studies to support the testosterone production in male and female from 25 to 70 years.
+There is growing scientific evidence, clinical trials and studies to support higher testosterone production and positive testosterone effects in both male and female from 25 to 70 years with high probability of it working.
+Some studies showed 90% of the test participants recorded increases in both total and free testosterone after Tongkat Ali supplementation between 4 to 12 weeks.

 2. Weight Loss